Independence movement in Puerto Rico: 20th century to present

 Founded in 1922, the Puerto Rican Nationalist Party worked for independence.
 In 1946, Gilberto Concepción de Gracia founded the Puerto Rican Independence Party (PIP).
 It has continued to participate in the island's electoral process.

 In the mid-century, the "Cointelpro program" was a project conducted by the United States Federal Bureau of Investigation (FBI) to surveil, infiltrate, discredit, and disrupt domestic political organizations which it classified as suspect or subversive.
 The police documented thousands of extensive carpetas (files) concerning individuals of all social groups and ages.
 Approximately 75,000 persons were listed as under political police surveillance.
 Historians and critics found that the massive surveillance apparatus was directed primarily against Puerto Rico's independence movement.
 As a result, many independence supporters moved to the Popular Democratic Party to support its opposition to statehood.

 In the 21st century, a majority of Independentistas seek to achieve independence either through peaceful political means or violent revolutionary actions.
 The Independence Party has elected some legislative candidates, but in recent elections has not won more than a small percentage of votes for its gubernatorial candidates (2.04% in 2008) or the legislative elections (4.5-5% of the island-wide legislative vote in 2008).

 In March 2023, a diaspora group petitioned the United States Congress to create an American-Puerto Rican Commission to promote the decolonization and independence of Puerto Rico from the United States of America.

+In April 2023, Puerto Rico's Status Act, which seeks to resolve its territorial status and relationship with the United States through a binding plebiscite at the federal level, was reintroduced in the House by Democrats..

+In June 2025, the Puerto Ricans United in Action (PUA) organization asked the Donald Trump government to present the position of the US government on the colonial situation in Puerto Rico.

+In June 2025, the United Nations adopted a resolution in favor of self-determination and independence for the state of Puerto Rico.